sbip-sg/mecanywhere_desktop/sdk/README.md

       - task_timeout: int - timeout for each task
       - join_timeout: int - timeout for all tasks

-### Test
+### Test (with KNN example)

+> You may skip step 1 if you uploaded your image to a public container repository or have it built in your local device.

-Start desktop app, docker daemon, executor, go to example_containers and build dockerized task with
+1. Go to example_containers and build dockerized task with

 ```
 docker build -t <tag> example_containers/knn
 ```

+2. Start MECAnywhere desktop app.
-Go to knn.py and change the container_ref to the tag you just built.
+3. Go to knn.py and change the container_ref to the tag you just built.
 Start virtual env, install requirements and run knn.py.

 ```
 pip install torch==2.0.1+cpu --index-url https://download.pytorch.org/whl/cpu